teqnot/pachkaites/README.md

 After successful process of saving the document/photo bot will send a message informating the user about it.

 ## PachkaitesAPI
-This a program working with the bot, reporting every time a file was sent.
-This happens via **FlaskMail** library and the requests, sent to the ip-adress the program is hosted on, everytime a file is received
+This a program working in parallel with the bot, reporting every time a file was sent.
+This happens via **FlaskMail** library and the requests, sent from the bot to the ip-adress this program is hosted on, everytime a file is received

 ## Miscellaneous Stuff
 **/feedback** - command that allows the user to leave some feedback about the work of the newspaper/photo